SmallCorinE/KoreanNamesTeamDivide/README.md

 # KoreanNamesTeamDivide
-Divide into groups of 4 with members with name written in Korean letters
+Divide many people into groups of 4.
+Their names are written in Korean letters.